gersteinlab/cbb752b23/info.md

 | Yuhang Chen	| YC  | Bass 437	| yuhang.chen (at) yale.edu |
 | Donglu Bai	| DB  | Bass 437	| donglu.bai (at) yale.edu |

+## Piazza

+This term we will be using Piazza for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates and the TAs.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.

+Find our class page at: https://piazza.com/yale/spring2023/mbb452mcdb452mbb752mcdb752cbb752mbb753mbb754cpsc752sds352/info

 ## General Course Policy

 ### First Meeting